d-projects/cli-tetris/README.md

-### Quadris
+### CLI Tetris
-Quadris is a similar game to Tetris.
-However, it is a static game and does not support animated movement.
-Commands should be entered on the CLI and output can be seen on the CLI and/or the GUI.
+This is a static variation of the game Tetris (it doesn't support animated movement).
+Commands should be entered on the CLI and output can be seen on the CLI.

+## Requirements
+- CMake
+- A C++ compiler and linker

 ## Starting the Game
+Generate the makefile.

+- `mkdir build && cd build`
+- `cmake ..`

+Build the code (can be done without make (e.g. using Visual Studio on Windows)).

-- Run `make` to compile the code.
+-  `make`
-- Start the game without the optional flags with `./quadris`
+-  To start the game without the optional flags: `./quadris`
 -  Optional starting flags can be set as follows: `./quadris -seed 42`

 ## Starting Flags
 All of the below commands are optional.